dibdobrob/traffordtrails/_posts/2017-01-25-reporting.md

 If you are one of 100 PM’s writing a standard report, resistance would be futile, so like Picard don’t fight them, join them.
 Work with them, go with the flow, find a weakness and expose it gradually by planting seeds and gaining wider support from your close peers and stakeholders before taking on the system as a whole.

+> This subject was requested by Kiran Khadijah, Thanks Kiran, I F&%king hate reports!